icleveston/RAM-VO/README.md

 - `reinforce` - RAM-VO implemented with the REINFORCE algorithm;
 - `ppo 256` - Lightweight RAM-VO implementation using PPO and 256 hidden units;
-- `city` - The RAM-RC intermediary architecture using the City dataset;
+- `city` - The RAM-RC using the City dataset;
-- `pixel` - The RAM-R intermediary architecture using the Pixel dataset.
+- `pixel` - The RAM-R using the Pixel dataset.

 ## Citation
 If you use this code and data in your research, please cite our arxiv paper: